imtiazahamedrafi/C-projects/README.md

 - 👋 Hi, I’m @imtiazahamedrafi
-- I'm a student beside study i am a font end web developer and basic programing.
+- I'm a student beside study i am a font end web developer and new programer.
 - 👀 I’m interested in ...
 Gaming
 - 🌱 I’m currently learning ...Bash
 - 💞️ I’m looking to collaborate on ... rockstar games